What Toys 'R' Us closing means for shoppers

 That's sad news for the employees, kids and nostalgic adults, but could provide bargain hunters the opportunity to snag a deal.

-The news of the 735 store closures means shoppers can expect discounts as the retailer liquidates.
+The news of the 735 Toys "R" Us and Babies "R" Us store closures means shoppers can expect discounts as the retailer liquidates.
 A company spokesperson said Thursday the timeline of sales has yet to be determined.

 But Chuck Tatelbaum, a director with Tripp Scott, a Florida law firm, expects the discounts to happen pretty quickly.